ourlifeloop/marketing/src/cms/training-faqs/who-can-request-transportation.md

 ---
-question: Who can request transportation?
+question: Who can request Transportation?
 answer: >-
   -Staff members that have the permission to Manage and Create Transportation requests have the ability to request transportation.